1Kanishq/python/Advance python/nodes.md

 > Module:

-1. Module is a file which contains n number of instructions
+1. Module is a file which contains n number of instructions/methods
     Example:
     ---> keyword , math, time, random, copy, functools, re